-To receive this offer you must follow this link to the OUP British Psychological Society Book Club.
+To receive this offer, visit the OUP British Psychological Society Book Club.

-The Psychologist is the monthly publication of The British Psychological Society whose purpose is to provide a forum for communication and discussion among all members of the Society.
+The Psychologist is the society's publication which provides a forum for communication and discussion among members.

-All BPS members have exclusive online access to The Psychologist, while non-members can browse and buy back issues in the BPS Shop.
+All BPS members have exclusive online access to The Psychologist, including in our app version.

-The aim of our Research Digest is to provide accessible, accurate reports on the latest psychological research and studies that are timely, novel, thought-provoking and relevant to real life, and which make an important contribution to our expanding knowledge of the world.
+The aim of Research Digest is to provide engaging, accurate reports on the latest psychological research and studies that are timely, novel, thought-provoking and relevant to real life, and which make an important contribution to our expanding knowledge of the world.

 Many are entirely free to members.